IsaacStopard/EIP_HMTP_DTR/README.md

 :three: *3_variance_comparison.R* - script to estimate the Erlang distribution shape parameter.

+:four: *4_format_temp_data.R* - script to wrangle and interpolate the temperature data.

-:four: *4_temp_BF.R* - script to predict the EIP and HMTP in Tiefora, Burkina Faso, using the best fitting model.
+:five: *5_temp_BF.R* - script to predict the EIP and HMTP in Tiefora, Burkina Faso, using the best fitting model.

-:five: *5_spz_prev.R* - script to fit the generalised additive models to the previously published human biting rate data.
+:six: *6_spz_prev.R* - script to fit the generalised additive models to the previously published human biting rate data.

-:six: *6_EIR_fit.R* - script to fit the Ross-Macdonald type malaria transmission model to the sporozoite prevalence data from Tiefora.
+:seven: *7_EIR_fit.R* - script to fit the Ross-Macdonald type malaria transmission model to the sporozoite prevalence data from Tiefora.

 #### helper scripts